Hardship Withdrawal

 Also according to the IRS, a plan can choose from among the permitted hardship reasons and exclude some:

 If a 401(k) plan provides for hardship distributions, it must provide the specific criteria used to make the determination of hardship.
-Thus, for example, a plan may provide that a distribution can be made only for medical or funeral expenses, but not for the purchase of a principal residence or for payment of tuition and education expenses.
+Thus, for example, a plan may provide that a distribution can be made only for medical or funeral expenses. but not for the purchase of a principal residence or for payment of tuition and education expenses.
 In determining the existence of a need and of the amount necessary to meet the need, the plan must specify and apply nondiscriminatory and objective standards.”

 IRS Page outlining Hardship Withdrawals